CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/basic-concepts.md

 developing with it for ages don't want to touch it, not even with a 10-foot pole.

-Resembles a mythic monster, that keeps growing with the passage of time, thriving on the keyboard strokes of the innocent physicists.
+Resembles a mythic monster, that keeps growing with the passage of time, thriving on the keyboard strokes of innocent physicists.

 <figure markdown>
   ![CMSSW's latest selfie](img/hydra.jpg){ width="800" }
   <figcaption>
   It's not that ugly, CMSSW was just having a bad hair day when this pic was taken
   </figcaption>
 </figure>